TWA Flight 800 conspiracy theories: Unidentified radar tracks

-One of the first widely reported criticisms of the official investigation was by former reporter Pierre Salinger, who held a press conference in Cannes, France, on November 7, 1996.
+One of the first widely reported criticisms of the official investigation was by former White House Press Secretary and ex-Senator Pierre Salinger, who held a press conference in Cannes, France, on November 7, 1996.
 He stated he had proof that TWA 800 was shot down by friendly fire, and the incident was being covered up by the government.
 Salinger said "he was basing the claims on information he saw in a document given to him six weeks ago by someone in French Intelligence with close contacts to U.S. officials", but refused to name his source.
 CNN quickly found Salinger's document to be "a widely accessible e-mail letter that has been circulating for at least six weeks on the Internet's World Wide Web."
 Salinger's evidence was actually an e-mail from Richard Russell, a retired airline pilot.

 Salinger's previous position as White House Press Secretary, as well as longtime correspondent for ABC News, initially gave credence to his statements, transforming them from "internet conspiracies" into the mainstream.
 However, under scrutiny, his allegations, and the reports issued with his collaborators, became the subject of much criticism in the media.
 NTSB Vice chairman Bob Francis was quoted as saying "He was an idiot, he didn't know what he was talking about, and he was totally irresponsible."
+Supporters of Salinger's view included former chairman of the Joint Chiefs of Staff Thomas Moorer, who took out a full page ad in the New York Times and called for a new Congressional hearing.